Aristarchian symbols: Early development

+Aristophanes' student and successor, Aristarchus of Samothrace, introduced a formal system of textual criticism marks including the obelos, asteriskos, and other Aristarchian symbols.
+In his system, the asteriskos marked lines that were duplicated elsewhere, and when combined with the obelos, indicated lines considered to be spurious duplications.

 System of Aristarchus

 The number of the philological signs and in some cases their meanings were modified by Aristarchus of Samothrace (220–143 BCE), sixth head of the Alexandrinian Library.
 He used critical and exegetical signs in his editions of the Homeric poems.